Right to Work Check: Employer Compliance Guide

 List B Group 2 for Those with Time-Limited Leave Requiring Bi-Annual Follow-Up Checks

-Under List A, for employees who are UK passport holders, you must copy and retain the details page of their passport as proof of lawful right to work in the UK.
+Under List A, for employees who are UK passport holders, you should copy and retain the details page of their passport as proof of lawful right to work in the UK.
 A copy of the passport cover is no longer required.
-If a passport is not available, you must request, copy and retain their National Insurance number and name (e.g P45, P60, NI card or letter from a government agency or previous employers) and either a full birth certificate or adoption certificate, or certificate or registration or naturalisation as a British citizen
+If a passport is not available, you should request, copy and retain their National Insurance number and name (e.g P45, P60, NI card or letter from a government agency or previous employers) and either a full birth certificate or adoption certificate, or certificate or registration or naturalisation as a British citizen.

 If the UK passport has expired and no replacement is available, you can still accept it as a valid right to work provided that the photo on the passport is not too dated and you are satisfied it resembles the person in front of you.